norovoo/nelty-website/README.md

 # 🌐 Nelty Website

 The **Nelty Website** is a modern, responsive static website built using **HTML**, **CSS**, and **JavaScript**.
-It showcases Nelty’s services, contact information, and company details in a clean and professional design.
+It showcases Nelty's services, contact information, and company details in a clean and professional design.

 ---